Water organ: History

-Water organs were described in the numerous writings of the famous Ctesibius (3rd century BCE), Philo of Byzantium (3rd century BCE) and Hero of Alexandria (c.
-62 CE).
+Water organs were described in the numerous writings of the famous Ctesibius (3rd century BC), Philo of Byzantium (3rd century BC) and Hero of Alexandria (c.
+62 AD).
 Like the water clocks (clepsydra) of Plato's time, they were not regarded as playthings, but might have had a particular significance in Greek philosophy, which made use of models and simulacra of this type.
 Hydraulically blown organ pipes were used to imitate birdsong, and musicologists Susi Jeans and Arthur W.J.G.
 Ord-Hume have suggested that it was used to create the sounds of the Vocal Memnon.
 For the latter, solar heat was used to syphon water from one closed tank into another, thereby producing compressed air for sounding the pipes.
 The Talmud mentions the instrument as having been played in the Jerusalem Temple.